anarubioruiz/asp-SOSAc/README.md

 # asp-scott

 - *examples*: small files with ideas.
-- *basic*: only one entity of each type: one goal, one sensor, one actuator, one location and one instruction obtained.
+- *basic*: only one entity of each type: one goal, one sensor, one actuator, and one location.
+One instruction is obtained related with the goal by an ID.
 - *medium*: